Top 10 Things to Do in the Outer Banks Now

 Note: Luckily it can be ordered online so you don’t have to carry it home in your suitcase.

 Pull Up a Crab Pot

 It doesn’t get much fresher than yanking up your dinner straight from the sea.
 You can do just that with Captain Marc Mitchum, a full-time commercial fisherman, who provides one of the most authentic Outer Banks Vacation experiences.
 He’ll take you out on a two or four-hour crabbing and shrimping charter and give you a chance to reel in the pots.
 You get to keep what you catch.

 Why Vacation in the Outer Banks

 The Outer Banks is hands down the best place in America to travel with large groups and for family reunions.
-For more idea on what to do during an Outer Banks Vacation check out these posts:
+For more ideas on what to do during an Outer Banks Vacation check out these posts:

 - Why the Outer Banks of North Carolina is the ideal family beach vacation destination

 - The BEST Places to Eat in the Outer Banks

 - Adventures in the Outer Banks; a history and spirits discovery